ctm/mb2-doc/README.md

 distracted by thinking about that until I finish the easier missing features listed below.

-### Limit and Pot-Limit

-Mb2 can represent which games require which betting structures (e.g., Mississippi Stud must be played pot-limit, but Hold'em can be played fixed limit, pot limit or no-limit).
-Additionally, mb2 accepts `p bet pot` and `p raise pot`, but bet sizes are not actually limited when even when ostensibly playing fixed or pot-limit.

 ### Stud Betting Rules

-Although mb2 has knowledge of where to start the betting in stud, it doesn't use it or yet know about bring-ins (and the ability to complete) or the ability to bet the big-bet amount when a pair is showing on fourth street.
-I won't add those until after I've added support for limit and pot-limit.
+Although mb2 has knowledge of where to start the betting in stud, it doesn't yet know about bring-ins (and the ability to complete) or the ability to bet the big-bet amount when a pair is showing on fourth street.

 ### Discarding and Drawing